When you’re trying to come to terms with what you’ve been through, and those well-meaning people around you just don’t understand.

 Remember, those who’ve not lived through it will not fully get it.
-You know what happened, you know how you feel, your feelings are valid, and those who’ve lived it understands and knows how you feel.
+You know what happened, you know how you feel, your feelings are valid, and those who’ve lived it understand and knows how you feel.

 Those who ask,” why did you stay?” don’t take offence.
-They may not mean it that way, explain the trauma bond, as they might just want to understand better to help better.
+They may not mean it that way.
+Explain the trauma bond, as they might just want to understand better to help better.

 Learn and know your own thinking so well that others can no longer use you against you.

-Speak with those who’ve lived it, to give you validation on how you feel, until you learn to provide yourself with that validation, help validate those who are still questioning themselves.
+Speak with those who’ve lived it, to give you validation on how you feel.
+Until you learn to provide yourself with that validation, help validate those who are still questioning themselves.

 It’s good to talk honestly and openly, and it’s good to have the freedom of speech.
 Most of us want to be liked and appreciated by others.
 First, we have to learn to like, love and appreciate ourselves, don’t live for the approval of others.
 Live to approve of yourself.